Ste. Genevieve

 VisitSteGen.com; @VisitSteGen

-According to Visit SteGen.com, lodging includes historic cottages, bed-and-breakfasts, and several smaller hotels.
-The 42-room Hometown Inn & Suites has a small meeting room, and the historic Hotel Audubon has seven boutique-style guest rooms, a restaurant, and two small event rooms.
+According to Visit SteGen.com, lodging includes historic inns, cottages, bed-and-breakfasts, and small hotels.
+Hometown Inn & Suites offers 48 guest rooms and suites, as well as a small meeting room, and the historic Hotel Audubon has seven boutique-style guest rooms, a restaurant, and two small event rooms.

 Leave a comment